ibm-cloud-docs/watson-assistant/backup-data.md

 - [Upgrading {{site.data.keyword.conversationshort}} to Version 4.7.x](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.7.x?topic=assistant-upgrading){: external}
 - [Upgrading {{site.data.keyword.conversationshort}} to Version 4.6.x](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=assistant-upgrading){: external}

-If you are upgrading from 4.6.4 or earlier versions to the latest, you must upgrade to 4.6.5 before upgrading to the latest release.{: important}
+If you are upgrading from 4.6.4 or earlier to the latest version, you must upgrade to 4.6.5 before you upgrade to the latest release.{: important}

 The primary data storage is a {{site.data.keyword.postgresql}} database.